+If you’re doing a job search through social media, making sure you’re marketing yourself and your skills regularly.
 If you write a blog about what’s going on in your industry, link this to your profile.
 Likewise, if your Twitter account will add value, connect it there too.
-Remember, potential employers want to see that you keep up-to-date with industry trends, not what you ate for breakfast.
+Remember, potential employers want to see that you keep up-to-date with industry trends, so if you can provide a unique perspective on what’s happening in your industry, it will show that you’re engaged in your career and a critical thinker.
 If there is the opportunity to get involved in forum debates, do so, bearing in mind that once you say it, it’s out there so think carefully about the viewpoint you’re sharing.

 Network, network, network

-As is said, getting a job is often about who you know, and if you connect with key players in your industry you’re likely to be closer to your ideal role.
-Networking isn’t a new phenomenon, but the ability to connect with people online does make the process easier to manage.
-Remember that online networking is important, but it shouldn’t replace traditional face-to-face interactions.
+As it's often said, getting a job is about who you know, and if you connect with key players in your industry you’re likely to be closer to your ideal role.
+Networking isn’t a new phenomenon but the ability to connect with people online does make the process easier to manage.
+Remember that even if you’re doing your job search with social media, online networking shouldn’t replace traditional face-to-face interactions.
 Networking is a mutually beneficial relationship, so also think about what you can offer your connections.

 Testimonials endorsing your achievements play a big part in painting you as a desirable candidate, but some endorsements hold more weight than others.
 A glowing reference from a satisfied customer can be perceived as more valuable than the recommendation of a peer you worked with on a project.
-Limit these testimonials to a select few; an excessive number of public endorsements looks like you’ve been courting favourable feedback rather than it being proactively given to you as a result of a job well done.
+As with any marketing, third party testimonials carry weight so if you’re planning your job search using social media, make sure you ask a few key people to write a recommendation for you.